All Access Area Guide by Estate Agents Beckton

 Beckton features several shopping centers, the largest of them being Gallions Reach Shopping Park.
 It has over 40 shops and restaurants and a popular destination for residents.

 Beckton is very affordable for first-time buyers and very attractive to buy-to-let investors as it offers good returns on investment.
 The rental market is also very active, as interest in the area has peaked following major regeneration plans.
-Estate Agents Beckton recommend the area for its good investment potential and modern housing stock.
-There are many properties available for buying, letting, and also selling at good prices.
+Estate Agents Beckton recommends the area for its good investment potential and modern housing stock.
+There are plenty of great opportunities for letting, selling, and buying property at competitive prices.

 Here are the average property prices you can expect to find in the Beckton area: